synereo/synereo-node/README.md

 ## Prerequisites
  * Minimum 2GB RAM but 4 GB RAM is recommended.
  * Basic knowledge of Docker.
 Docker installed (https://www.docker.com/) and running Docker process(es).
- * Other necessary softwares needed to run the node are part of the Docker image (i.e. MongoDB, RabbitMQ and many more)

 ## Source files
-Download docker [configuration file](https://raw.githubusercontent.com/synereo/dockernode/single/Dockerfile) in a directory of your choice (we called the directory "snodedir") and name it "Dockerfile"
+Download docker [configuration file](https://raw.githubusercontent.com/synereo/dockernode/single/Dockerfile) in a directory of your choice (we called the directory "snodedir") and name it "Dockerfile".
+On Docker command window you can use the following command to download `curl -sL https://raw.githubusercontent.com/synereo/dockernode/single/Dockerfile -o Dockerfile`

 ## Build docker image using
 Run the following commands: